Gibraltar votes on whether to ease its strict abortion law - WTMJ

 Results were expected after midnight.

+“We are aware that some of the laws regarding abortion has to change, like life in prison and things like that, but this law it’s too wide and too extreme,” said voter Katy Hall.

-Campaigners for the “Gibraltar for Yes” group say that claim is “ludicrous.”
-They say women should have the right to decide about terminating their pregnancy, which they insist should be part of public health care.
+Campaigners for the “Gibraltar for Yes” group say women should have the right to decide about terminating their pregnancy in the public health care system.

-Political parties have united behind a ‘yes’ vote.
-The leaders of the three main parties, including Gibraltar Chief Minister Fabian Picardo who leads the government, have urged voters to back the change.
+“Women have the right to … privacy and they also have the right to not be subject to inhumane and degrading treatment when they are forced to continue a pregnancy against their will,” said Nicole Vanda, who supports the “Gibraltar for Yes” movement.

 The referendum was postponed from March last year due to the COVID-19 pandemic.